 Graduate Studies Representative on Doctoral Exam Committees

-To define the conditions that a Graduate Faculty member may serve as the Graduate Studies Representative on a doctoral student examination committee.
+To define the conditions required of a Graduate Faculty member to serve as the Graduate Studies Representative on a doctoral student examination committee.

 Graduate Faculty

-A faculty member from a different department with a courtesy appointment in the student’s department may serve as the Graduate Studies Representative or in fulfillment of the committee majority pursuant to the Doctoral Student Oral Exam Committee Composition policy but cannot serve in both roles at the same time.
+A faculty member from a different department with a courtesy appointment in the student’s department may serve as either the Graduate Studies Representative or in fulfillment of the committee majority pursuant to the Doctoral Student Oral Exam Committee Composition policy, but cannot serve in both roles at the same time.

 The role of the Graduate Studies Representative is designed to assure the appropriate standard of fairness, professionalism, judgment, and skill are applied throughout the examination process for the benefit of the institution and in the best interest of the student.
 As an independent participant observer, this member should have no personal or professional duality or conflict of interest with other members of the committee or with the student that would prevent the representative from the unbiased fulfillment of these responsibilities.

-The Graduate Studies Representative must be phsyically present for the duration of the examination.
-If the Graduate Studies Representative has not arrived, the exam may not begin and if the Graduate Studies Representative leaves, the exam may not continue.
+The Graduate Studies Representative must participate for the duration of the examination.
+Participation may be a physical pressence or via video-conferencing technology.
+The exam may not begin until the Graduate Studies Representative is present, and if the Graduate Studies Representative leaves, the exam may not continue.
+No proceedings held without the Graduate Studies Representative may influence the student's milestone outcome.
 No proceedings held without the Graduate Studies Representative may influence the student's milestone outcome.

-Before the examination, the Graduate Division should provide a list of responsibilities to the Graduate Studies Representative.
-A list of these responsibilities is provided below:
+Before the examination, it is the responsibility of the Graduate Division of the school or College to provide a list of responsibilities to the Graduate Studies Representative prior to each examination.
+These responsibilities include verification of the following:

-- The examination was held in a manner that was free and open to the public.
+2. The doctoral final oral examination was held in a manner that was free and open to the public.

-- The examination, if repeated, occurred at least the appropriate minimum interval after last unsuccessful attempt, as determined by the department.
+7. The examination, if repeated, occurred at least the appropriate minimum interval after the last unsuccessful attempt, as determined by the department.

 Office of Graduate Studies